ap147/COMP204-AssignmentThree/README.md

 ----------------

 ```
-You are using a new GUI library that you have never used before, surely you are curious as to
-what you could make it do.We want you to think about things you could do with it,
-phrase those as questions and attempt to make your solution do that thing.

-You don't need to get into too much detail, just bullet-points highlighting the major points would be fine.
-What we are looking for is evidence that you thought about the question &
-solution and learned something about it in the process.
-If we see points suggesting that you
-found a solution and identified possible sticking points we will be happy.

 I come from using Visual Stuido in which we basically dragged and droped UI items (buttons, textfields)
 so it was very strange not seeing anything that was drag and drop, my first impression was,
 maybe you cant do it (stupied thought I know)